 The 4th Intersec Saudi Arabia – the Kingdom’s largest trade fair for security, safety, and fire protection – will next year relocate to Riyadh after three successful annual runs in the nation’s red seaport city of Jeddah.

 Intersec Saudi Arabia 2020, which is organized by the Saudi-based ACE Exhibitions under license from Messe Frankfurt Middle East, will run at the Riyadh International Convention & Exhibition Center (RICEC) on March 23 - 25 and feature more than 100 exhibitors from 20 countries.

-The move comes as consultancy 6WResearch forecasts the Kingdom’s fire safety systems & equipment market – the largest in the GCC – will register compound annual growth until 2025 of 5.5% reaching a cumulative value of US $402 million.
-Growth is being driven in part by government regulation of compulsory installation of fire safety, detection and alarm systems in buildings.
+The move comes as consultancy 6WResearch forecasts the Kingdom’s fire safety systems And equipment market – the largest in the GCC – will register compound annual growth until 2025 of 5.5% reaching a cumulative value of US $402 million.
+Growth is being driven in part by government regulation of the compulsory installation of fire safety, detection, and alarm systems in buildings.

-Saudi Arabia’s safety and security market meanwhile is expected to attain annual growth of 4.8% to 2025 to top $1.1billion in value with opportunities arising from measures aimed at security the safety of increased Umrah visitor numbers.
+Saudi Arabia’s safety and security market meanwhile are expected to attain annual growth of 4.8% to 2025 to top $1.1billion in value with opportunities arising from measures aimed at securing the safety of increased Umrah visitor numbers.

 “This strategic move follows keen insights from our loyal exhibitor base and is aimed at giving key decision-makers in the Kingdom, including governmental and ministerial delegates based in the Saudi Arabia capital, greater access to this important exhibition,” said Andreas Rex, Intersec Saudi Arabia’s Show Director.

 “In its first three years, the show has built up momentum across its six key product sectors and benefitted from strong government support.
 The move to Riyadh brings Intersec Saudi Arabia closer to that network.”